Kaushalkhokhar/flask-demo/README.md

 - sqlalchemy allows to create a database using classes also known as modal
 - For mote about sqllechemy database access use documentation
+- we do not have to do db.session.add to update the database. just directly to db.session.commit()

 ## Video 5 - Package Structure
 - When we access any class(i.e User, Post) from modules(i.e models) it runs whole module not only section that is imported